cmcgee-mac/norm/README.md

 Also, if you change the query and results then it's much easier to refactor code that depends on a particular column or type in the output.

+Inline statements like the one above are best used for simple queries that can be more easily verified by code inspection and are unlikely to change very often.
 For re-usable and more complex queries you can put them statically into a class as in the following example.